Our support to Ukraine

 Supporting our employees and their families in Ukraine

 The safety of our employees and their families remains our priority.
-We are maintaining communication with them, coordinating directly between Ukrainian colleagues and our global response team, providing evacuation support in partnership with external travel security partners, if and when it is practical.
+We are maintaining communication with them, coordinating directly between Ukrainian colleagues and our global response team.

 We are also providing temporary financial assistance, including for accommodation, food and/or daily expenses for employees and their families (including partners, children, and parents) who have managed to move to other European countries, as well as access to information on accommodation and schooling provided by the governments in those other European countries.